ITenthusiasm/react-formatted-inputs/README.md

 }
 ```

-This situation acts almost _exactly the same_ as if we were just using a regular input.
+This situation acts almost _exactly the same_ as if we were just _controlling_ a regular input.
 The difference?
 Our `handleChange` event handler will _only_ see the _formatted_ value whenever the value changes.
 This means you can setup an event handler that's only intended to interact with the formatted value.
 And you can do this _without_ needing an intermediary "re-usable component".

-## "But Mutations!!!"
+# "But Mutations!!!"

 Since this is a React article, I imagine there are a few people who might complain about how this approach includes mutations (_not_ on state... just on `event.target`).
 But honestly, after playing around with some other frameworks, I've learned that there are times to mutate, and there are times not to mutate.
 Better to learn both and master the different situations than to impose standards impractically and make code more difficult to handle.
 There's a time and place for everything...

-## And the Possibilities Don't Stop with Inputs...
+# And the Possibilities Don't Stop with Inputs...

 You can create whatever kind of React Action you need to get the job done for your inputs.
 But you can go even further beyond!
 For instance, have you ever had to make HTML Elements act as if they're buttons?
 Please don't tell me you're still under the slavery of using "re-usable components":